9 Statistics About Long-Distance Relationships

 A 1995 study found “no significant differences” in relationship quality as measured by “self-reported levels of relationship satisfaction, intimacy, dyadic trust and the degree of relationship progress” between 194 people in long-distance relationships and 190 people in proximal relationships.
 A long-distance relationship comes with unique challenges, but it can be just as strong as a proximal relationship.

-Just because you and your partner are headed to different schools, and possibly different countries, doesn't mean your romance has to end.
+Just because you and your partner are headed to different schools, and possibly different states, doesn't mean your romance has to end.

 Advertisement